Guidelines for Choosing the Current or Old Requirements

 - On the Collab site, complete the “Major/Minor Declaration (or deferral) Questions” Collab>Psych Majors/Minors>Tests & Quizzes

-- Download and complete the psychology minor declaration form for the current -OR- old requirements (please refer to the Guidelines above to determine which form you should use):
+- Print and complete the psychology minor declaration form for the current -OR- old requirements (please refer to the Guidelines above to determine which form you should use):

-- Review your unofficial transcript from SIS to assist in completing the form.
+- Print 1 copy of your unofficial transcript from SIS

 - Start by filling in any courses you have already completed in the appropriate rows.